 Do you love the wacky, adorable look of French Bulldogs?
 Are you looking for a dog that is slightly different from the average pup?
 If so, then you may be interested in learning more about the French Bulldog Poodle Mix.

-This unique crossbreed combines the best features of two very popular breeds, and as a result, you get a pet that is both charming and intelligent.
+This unique crossbreed combines the best features of two very popular breeds, and as a result, you get a charming and intelligent pet.

 This comprehensive guide will tell you everything you need to know about owning a Frenchie Poodle mix.
 From their history to their exercise requirements, we have got you covered!